 Graduate electives may be any graduate Biology (BIO), Geoscience (GEO), Environmental Policy (ENVP), or Environmental Science (ENVS) course.
 Course substitutions and electives may be made with courses from other departments; however, courses taken outside the department must receive prior departmental approval to be counted toward the degree.

-Sample Plan of Study Post-Bachelor's Plan of Study
+Post-Bachelor's Plan of Study